borntofrappe/fullstack-d3/README.md

 });
 ```

-In this example, the function is executed as the mouse enters in a rectangle. `event` provides details behind the event, like the `x`, `y` coordinates of the mouse pointer, while `d` describes the date bound to the specific rectangle.
+In this example, the function is executed as the cursor enters into the area described by each rectangle. `event` provides details behind the event, like the `x`, `y` coordinates of the mouse pointer, while `d` describes the data bound to the specific rectangle (in the specific example a date).

-_Please note:_ prior to d3 version 6, the callback function is called with three values: the datum bound to the selection, the index and the collection to which the element belongs.
+_Please note:_ prior to d3 version 6, the callback function receives three values: the data bound to the selection, the index and the collection to which the element belongs.

 ```js
 rectangles.on("mouseenter", function (d, i, nodes) {